|9. How to increase productivity|

 will take place.

-the improved production can be sold at higher prices or produced with
+on the contrary the improved production can be sold at higher prices or

-added can rise and one can obtain even an increase in employment.
+output value added can rise and one can obtain even an increase

 Employment in machine-producer industries will rise in both situations.